skhan-tech/skhan-tech.github.io/_posts/2020-04-03-Classifying-The-Web.md

 Common Crawl crawls the web and freely provides its archived datasets to the public.
 Web archives consist of petabytes of data collected since 2011.
 The archived data comes in three distinct file formats:

 1. WARC - this is a web archive file that contains the raw data collected from each web page that was crawled
-2. WAT - metadata extracted from a WARC file which shows information like the HTTP request, reponse and associated metadata (e.g. server type, IP address & cookie information)
+2. WAT - metadata extracted from a WARC file which shows information like the HTTP request, response and associated metadata (e.g. server type, IP address & cookie information)
 3. WET - plain text extracted from the WARC file.
 This includes the payload of the webpage and some basic metadata like the URI.

 Here is a view of an actual WARC file:

   <img src="../images/post4/WARC_File.png" alt="WARC" title="WARC" width="600" height="450" />

 Since I will be focusing my analysis on the latest extract of Common Crawl I will be using this [link](https://commoncrawl.s3.amazonaws.com/crawl-data/CC-MAIN-2020-10/wet.paths.gz).
-This refernced file contains the February 2020 WET plain text extract pointers in Amazon S3.
+This referenced file contains the February 2020 WET plain text extract pointers in Amazon S3.
 The nice thing here is that I do not need to download the full 260 terabytes since AWS hosts Common Crawl data and allows users public read-only access.
 This wet.paths.gz file contains a gzip listing of paths to the actual crawl data.

 **Note:**
 I will share my full source code at the end of this post but one thing to note here is that the Common Crawl pointer files do not include the fully-qualified S3 paths.
 You will need to modify the downloaded wet.paths.gz file by changing an entry like this: